Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wyong has 79 active public transport stops offering a mix of train and bus services.
-These stops are served by 85 routes, collectively facilitating 4,568 weekly passenger trips.
+These stops are served by 85 routes, facilitating 4,568 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 178 meters to the nearest stop.
-As a primarily residential area, most commuting is outward-bound.
-Car remains the dominant mode at 86%, while train usage stands at 6%.
-The average vehicle ownership per dwelling is 1.1.
+As a predominantly residential area, most commuters travel outward, primarily by car (86%), followed by train at 6%.
+Vehicle ownership stands at 1.1 per dwelling on average.
+According to the 2021 Census, 26.1% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport